paulscherrerinstitute/tomorec/README.md

 # 3 - CREATE TOMOREC KERNEL
+There are two ways to accomplish the creation of the Tomorec analsysis kerel:
+* Either create it using conda in a running JuptyerLab session
+* Or build a docker iamge that contains JupyterLab and the Tomorec kernel and run this locally.

-## 3.1 - CREATE TOMOREC KERNEL IN JUPYTERHUB SESSION
+## 3.1 - CREATE TOMOREC KERNEL IN JUPYTERLAB SESSION
 If you already have a JupyterHub instance running into which you can install your own kernel, then here is a recipe for creating a Tomorec kernel in which you can run the Tomorec notebook included in this repository.